< Back to ALL blogs

 Most people who are active networkers are under the assumption of constantly having to re-engage with the people they already know.
 This is simply not true.

-The latter sounds a bit counterintuitive but makes total sense: You speak to your friends all the time and you and your friends are all connected to each other.
-Therefore you already know what’s going on in your close network.
+The latter might sound a bit counterintuitive, but itmakes total sense: You speak to your friends all the time and you and your friends are all connected to each other.
+Therefore, you already know what’s going on in your close network.

 However, when speaking to people you haven’t spoken to in a while, they will likely have access to other people you haven’t spoken to in a while.
 This can lead to more interesting opportunities.